MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_ram_attack.md

 # minecraft:behavior.ram_attack

-This component allows the mob to search for a random target and, if a direct path exists between the mob and the target, it will perform a charge.
+`minecraft:behavior.ram_attack` allows the mob to search for a random target and, if a direct path exists between the mob and the target, it will perform a charge.
 If the attack hits, the target will be knocked back based on the mob's speed.

 ## Parameters